 - Ensure the site was reclaimed in accordance with The Oil and Gas Conservation Regulations, 2012, and the Directive PNG016.

 - Be the registered licensee of the well or facility site in IRIS.

-- Unlicensed well or facility sites do not appear in IRIS or the LLR Inventory Reports.
-However, the AOR Program requirements still apply if there's any surface disturbance at the site.
+- Note: Unlicensed well or facility sites do not appear in IRIS or the LLR Inventory Reports.
+However, the AOR Program requirements still apply if there was any surface disturbance at the site.

 - Hire a qualified third-party consultant, as defined in the Directive PNG016, to complete the following activities:

 - Conduct a Phase I Environmental Site Assessment (ESA) and complete the Phase I ESA Form in accordance with Directive PNG016 to determine if Phase II ESA is required.

 - Conduct a Phase II ESA, if required, to further investigate the presence of potential contamination issues in accordance with the Directive PNG033: Phase II Environmental Site Assessment.